Azure/azure-vmware-solution/advanced-monitoring/README.md

 ## Viewing Metrics

 The metrics will appear on the private cloud object under the metrics tab under the telegraf namespace.
-The vSphere metrics will be listed as vsphere_* and the NSX-T Data Center metrics will appear under tnt##
+The vSphere metrics will be listed as vsphere_* and the NSX-T Data Center metrics will appear under tnt##:
  - vSphere Metrics

    ![](./media/extended_metrics.png)